 Mrs. Ellis was ready for a new challenge, and the opportunity to return to Christ School came at the right time.
-The 2018-19 fiscal year was the most successful in Christ School history with more than 800 donors and over $1 million raised.
+The 2018-19 and 2019-20 fiscal years have been the most successful in school history, with more than 800 donors and over $1 million raised each year.

-She is now in her 14th year, and as Bookstore Manager handles all purchasing for the school.
+Now in her 15th year, Mrs. Elmer handles all purchasing for the school as Bookstore Manager.
 Mrs. Elmer’s husband, Danny, is Director of Human Resources and Facilities.
 Their two sons, Ben ’09 and Sam ’13, attended Christ School from the eighth through 12th grade.

 Mrs. Elmer received her A.A. degree in Arts from St. Mary’s College in 1980.

 In her spare time, Mrs. Elmer enjoys beekeeping, hiking, spending time with her family, and checking out Asheville’s ever-growing culinary scene.